 Possibly the most loved of all breakfast pastries, pop tarts are actually quite easy to make from scratch, just a few simple steps.
-These ones, filled with a filling of plump, juicy blueberries are one you definitely need to try.
+These ones, brimming with a plump, juicy blueberry filling, are one you definitely need to try.

 These also make the perfect addition to all the other Sweet Breakfast recipes on the blog already – go ahead and check them all out – after you’ve made these of course.